 Deter Rodents and Flies

-Use a closed bin to keep the compost pile compact, tidy, and rodent-free, especially if space is limited.
-If you live in a city, put wire mesh on the ground before placing your compost bin on top (to prevent rodents from entering your pile).
-Then, fill any holes with steel wool to close any gaps.
-Using a closed bin like a Soil Saver is also helpful.
-To avoid flies and to minimize odors, bury green materials under brown.
-For example, keep a straw bale on hand and sprinkle straw on top of your kitchen scraps.
+Use a closed bin, such as a Soil Saver, to keep the compost pile compact and tidy, and rodent-free.
+This is also helpful if space is limited.
+If you live in a city, put wire mesh on the ground before placing your compost bin on top.
+Then, fill any holes or gaps with steel wool.
+These steps will help prevent rodents from entering your pile.
+To avoid flies and minimize odors, layer green materials under brown.
+One easy way to do this is to keep a straw bale on hand and sprinkle straw on top every time you add kitchen scraps.

 Maintain Your Compost Pile

 Don’t just dump your kitchen scraps and leave the rest to nature.
 Proper care of the compost pile is necessary for the best-finished product — and to avoid odor and fly issues.

-Chop food scraps into 1-inch cubes, so they break down more easily, and mix your pile weekly with a pitchfork to aerate it.
-Remember that air is a necessary ingredient for a healthy compost pile.
-If your pile gets dry, water it periodically until it is moist (but not soggy!).
-If you have an excessive amount of flies or a strong odor, this is an indication that it isn’t properly breaking down, or that you need more brown materials.
+Chop food scraps into 1-inch cubes so they break down more easily.
+Remember that air is a necessary ingredient for a healthy compost pile; mix the materials weekly with a pitchfork to aerate it.
+If your pile gets dry, water it periodically until it’s moist.
+But don’t overdo it, you don’t want it soggy.
+If your compost is attracting a lot of flies or it emits a strong odor, this is an indication that it isn’t properly breaking down or that you need more brown materials.

 Add Compost to Garden Soils When Ready

-Applying and mixing compost into the soil before it has properly broken down can drain nitrogen as the compost breaks down.
-When your compost is dark and crumbly, it is ready for garden use.
+Don’t jump the gun and use the compost before it has broken down properly.
+Unfinished compost can drain nitrogen from your soil as it finishes decomposing.
+When your compost is dark and crumbly, it’s ready for garden use.
 Spread a couple of inches on top of garden beds in the fall, and then mix them into the soil in the spring.